 Established in 1981 to recognize visionary work by young practitioners, The Architectural League Prize is an annual competition, lecture series, and exhibition led by the League and its Young Architects + Designers Committee.

 What constitutes a young architect’s site?

 As architects increasingly share concepts and techniques with other disciplines, notions of site shift from the static to the dynamic.
-Neither blank canvas nor historical context, sites are increasingly understood as multi-layered constructs with particular focus on process, environment, and time, operating on planes as diverse as the physical, legal, financial, temporal, or ecological.
-How does a young architect decide where to intervene in this complex new field?
+Neither blank canvas nor historical context, sites are increasingly understood as multilayered constructs with particular focus on process, environment, and time, operating on planes as diverse as the physical, legal, financial, temporal, and ecological.
+This competition asked how young architects decide where to intervene in this complex new field.